 Every year since 1994, ACR has recruited and provided 25 hours of field-based natural history training for a group of 30 budding natural scientists in the fourth and fifth grade.
 Once trained, these junior naturalists join the 50-member Juniper team to work with ACR volunteers and staff in implementing conservation science and stewardship projects and helping to lead nature walks for members of the public.

 ACR’s Conservation Science Intensive brings together selected participants for a summer adventure and educational experience on the spectacular and permanently protected lands of Audubon Canyon Ranch in Sonoma and Marin counties.
 This extraordinary program seeks to inspire young women to develop a stronger connection to nature while learning about and practicing land conservation and stewardship.
 Over the course of 5 consecutive days, participants develop an understanding of conservation practices and deepen their appreciation of the complexity and interconnectedness of natural systems.
-Learn more >
+Learn more about the Conservation Science Intensive >

 Since 1970, a whopping 260,000 Bay Area third–fifth graders, their teachers and parents have participated in field trips on ACR preserves, led by 1,300 enthusiastic docents!
 Education program volunteers—and the thousands of hours they collectively donate every year—make the ACR mission come to life.
 Over the past five decades, ACR has offered extensive training in the natural history of Northern California’s diverse and beautiful ecosystems trained for hundreds of docents who have in turn shared their time and love of nature with generations of schoolchildren.
 Thousands of other volunteers have oriented visitors, provided expert natural history interpretation, cleared trails, removed invasive plants, become field observers, worked in ACR’s library and completed construction projects.
 Learn more about our in-depth natural history training and the role of our volunteers.